liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-5-request-lifecycle.md

 request<sup>[[5.55](tck-tests.md#5.55)]</sup>.
-- reestablish (if so indicated) the Faces request scope from the corresponding bridge request scope satisfying all requirements listed in section [5.1.2](chapter-5-request-lifecycle.md#5.1.2) concerning providing an idempotent rendition based on the `viewId` and request scope state referenced in the render request<sup>[[5.48](tck-tests.md#5.48)]</sup>.
+- reestablish (if so indicated) the Faces request scope from the corresponding bridge request scope satisfying all requirements listed in section [5.1.2](chapter-5-request-lifecycle.md#5.1.2) concerning providing an idempotent rendition based on the `viewId` and request scope state referenced in the header request<sup>[[5.48](tck-tests.md#5.48)]</sup>.
-- acquire the `FacesContext` and `Lifecycle` as described above ensuring the appropriate target `viewId` will be processed [5.2.3](chapter-5-request-lifecycle.md#5.2.3). **Note**: if the event request follows an action request, the Bridge will have to manually restore the view from its cache as it doesn't get saved by Faces until the subsequent render request.
+- acquire the `FacesContext` and `Lifecycle` as described above ensuring the appropriate target `viewId` will be processed [5.2.3](chapter-5-request-lifecycle.md#5.2.3). **Note**: if the event request follows an action request, the Bridge will have to manually restore the view from its cache as it doesn't get saved by Faces until the subsequent header request.
 - execute the action phase of the Faces lifecycle up through but not beyond the `RestoreView` model phase.
 This is accomplished by installing a `PhaseListener` which terminates processing after the `RestoreView` phase and calling the `execute` method on the `Lifecycle` object acquired in section [5.2.1](chapter-5-request-lifecycle.md#5.2.1).
 For